“Nobody Died At Sandy Hook”

 And here’s the “green foliage” photo:

-Now let’s flip the “green foliage” photo and compare it to the class photo:
+Now let’s flip the foliage photo and compare it to the class photo:

 Not much of a match, is it?
 Not even close.
-For starters, Vicki consistently parts her hair to the left.
-This is evident in every single photo of her.
-Every photo.
-So not only does flipping her photo change her part to the right, but absolutely nothing else lines up: the angle, the shadows, her necklace, her hair, her smile, her eyebrows, etc.
+Vicki consistently parts her hair to the left, as seen in every single photo of her.
+Flipping the foliage photo changes her part to the right, but nothing else aligns—the angle, shadows, necklace, hair, smile, eyebrows, and so on.
+Just another easily debunked conspiracy theory.

 “In doing so the creators had to reconstruct her right hand and did so poorly, cutting off her thumb with a vertical line.
 Ann Marie Murphy was also inserted, and her hand too is problematic.” pg.
 79

-Vicki’s hands aren’t even visible in the “foliage” photo, so why would they need to reconstruct them?
-And what would they even be “reconstructed” from?
-The foliage photo cuts off above her elbows, so where does the rest of her body (including her hand) even come from in the class photo?
-If it were done in the reverse order, then they’d already have a normal hand to work with.
+Vicki’s hands aren’t even visible in the “foliage” photo, so why would there be any need to “reconstruct” them?
+And from what, exactly, would they be “reconstructed”?
+The foliage photo cuts off above her elbows, so there’s no mysterious body part to clone or manipulate into the class photo.
+If anything, it would mean they already had a full image to begin with.

 And what about Ann Marie?
-There’s no foliage photo of her, so why is her hand problematic?
-How do you explain the shadows on the stage in the class photo?
+There’s no “foliage” photo of her, so what exactly makes her hand so “problematic”?
+Are we supposed to ignore the natural shadows on the stage in the class photo too?

 “The hands of the children are blurry, their eyes are fuzzy, and square and rectangular defects appear on their faces—all unnoticeable in a small image but readily seen when enlarged.” pg.
 79